Supplemental Health Protection Guide

 Families may choose accident coverage, hospital coverage, or both.
 When more than one coverage is selected, each coverage pays separately, allowing benefits to stack and provide additional financial support when it’s needed most.
 Covered benefits may be paid multiple times throughout the year if separate covered events occur, subject to policy terms and benefit limits.

-Example: If an accident leads to a hospital stay, accident coverage may pay benefits for the injury and related hospital care, while hospital indemnity coverage may also pay benefits for the hospital stay itself—allowing multiple cash benefits to be paid from the same event.
+Example: If an accident leads to a hospital stay, accident coverage may pay benefits for the injury and related hospital care, while hospital indemnity coverage may also pay benefits for the hospital stay itself (over 24 hours)—allowing multiple cash benefits to be paid from the same event.

 Why Supplemental Coverage Matters